Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 — U.S. Court of Appeals, D.C.
 Circuit, 2021

-- Environmental Protection Agency (EPA): Sent a brief acknowledgment letter thanking the FCC for coordination but offered no safety assessment.
+• Environmental Protection Agency (EPA): Sent a brief acknowledgment letter thanking the FCC for coordination but offered no safety assessment.
 When asked again for substantive input, the EPA did not respond.

-- National Cancer Institute (NCI): Provided a short note stating it “appreciated” the FCC’s inquiry.
+• National Cancer Institute (NCI): Provided a short note stating it “appreciated” the FCC’s inquiry.
 Later communications on the record confirmed it had not conducted any safety review or issued opinions on RF radiation.

-In summary, no federal agency provided an independent, science-based evaluation of the research on wireless radiation or its environmental impacts.
+In summary, no federal agency provided an independent, science-based evaluation of the research on wireless radiation or its health or environmental impacts.
 The Court’s ruling exposed a major gap in national accountability, leaving the public and the environment without meaningful federal protection or review.

-It is also notable that letters written by the Environmental Protection Agency (EPA) years ago were submitted by members of the public to substantiate the claim that the Federal Communications Commission’s (FCC) limits were designed to protect against short-term heating effects, but not against the impacts of long-term, repeated, or chronic exposure.
+It is also notable that letters written by the EPA years prior were submitted by members of the public to substantiate the claim that the FCC’s exposure limits were designed to protect against short-term heating effects, but not against the impacts of long-term, repeated, or chronic exposure.

 “The FCC’s current exposure guidelines are thermally based, and do not apply to chronic, nonthermal exposure situations.
 They are believed to protect against injury that may be caused by acute exposures that result in tissue heating or electric shock and burn.
 Federal health and safety agencies have not yet developed policies concerning possible risk from long-term, nonthermal exposures.”